winglang/wing/docs/contributing/999-rfcs/2024-01-15-console-sign-in.md

 ## Technical details

 Since we would like to have a single user entity in Wing, the process of signing in to Wing Console will use the same authentication mechanism as Wing Cloud.
-In fact, the user will actually be singing in to Wing Cloud and be redirected back to Wing Console without noticing.
+In fact, the user will actually be signing in to Wing Cloud and be redirected back to Wing Console without noticing.

-In order to make sure a sign in user won't need to sign in again, we will save a `signedIn` boolean somewhere in the user's machine.
+In order to make sure a signed in user won't need to sign in again, we will save a `signedIn` boolean somewhere in the user's machine.
 We don't need to store more information than that because the analytics engine will save the user ID and the user's email.

+### In depth technical details: sign in flow

+Upon opening Wing Console, the user will be redirected to the Wing Cloud sign in page (in OAuth fashion).
+The redirection URL will include the anonymous analytics ID that is stored in the Wing Console App package.

+After signing in to Wing Cloud, the user will be redirected back to the Wing Console.
+The redirection will not include any information at all, so the user's data will be safe.
+The Wing Cloud server will link the anonymous analytics ID with the user's ID and email.

 ## Possible Next Steps

 Add value for the user in exchange for signin up.
 Things which could be considered:

 - Deploy to wing.cloud directly from the console.
 This could upload the working directory to a Bucket from which wing.cloud could deploy.
-The deployment status and the url would be shown in the local console.
+The deployment status and the url would be shown in the local console
 - Offer a solution similar to ngrok, to make the locally running instance available for remote services (e.g. webhooks) or users (e.g. demo purposes)
+- Host the Console in Wing Cloud.
+While doing so, we could provide the ngrok-like functionality out of the box

-Support additional sign in providers (like google, etc.)
+Support additional sign in providers (like google, etc.).